-- F. i) Use a fraction to describe the probability of each answer from part E. - ii) Draw a number line from 0 to 1 and place each fraction on it. - iii) Which probability is closest to 0?
+F. i) Use a fraction to describe the probability of each answer from part E.

+ii) Draw a number line from 0 to 1 and place each fraction on it.

+iii) Which probability is closest to 0?
 How do you know?

-Curriculum Outcomes Assessed Pacing Materials 4-F1 Collect, Organize, and Describe Data: real-world issues 1 h • Slips of paper 4-F2 Bar Graphs and Pictographs: construct and interpret Container or bag 4-F4 Mean • Grid paper (optional) 4-G1 Simple Outcomes: more or less likely Grid paper (optionar) 4-G2 Predict Probability: near 0, near 1, or near $\frac{1}{2}$ 4-G3 Experiments: predict and record results (concrete materials)
+Curriculum Outcomes Assessed Pacing Materials 4-F1 Collect, Organize, and Describe Data: real-world issues 1 h • Slips of paper 4-F2 Bar Graphs and Pictographs: construct and interpret • Container or bag 4-F4 Mean4-G1 Simple Outcomes: more or less likely • Grid paper (optional) 4-G2 Predict Probability: near 0, near 1, or near $\frac{1}{2}$ 4-G3 Experiments: predict and record results (concrete materials)

-- You might use this task as a rich problem to assess student understanding of a number of outcomes in this unit.
+• You might use this task as a rich problem to assess student understanding of a number of outcomes in this unit.
 It could supplement the unit test.
-It could also be used as enrichment material for some students. - You can assess performance on the task using the rubric below.
+It could also be used as enrichment material for some students.